 - Sharo’s name in kanji is 桐間紗路: if we take “桐間” to mean “between the Aleurites cordata” (a wood-oil tree) and “紗路” as “Silk Road”, then Sharo’s name refers to “a path between the trees”.
 Given that oil from A. cordata can be used as fuel or even in cooking, it hints at the fact that Sharo is practical, and the silk road suggests that she is elegant in her own manner.

 The supporting characters each have names derived off beverages, as well.
 The novelist Midori “Blue Mountain” Aoyama is named after Jamaican Blue Mountain Coffee, which generally has a mild, nutty flavour that lacks the same bitterness of other coffees, and is also quite expensive.
 Speaking in gentle tones, she is particularly fond of coffee-houses and Chino’s grandfather.
 Her interests figure prominently in her novels, and before his passing, Midori frequently sought advice from Chino’s grandfather.
 Her personality suggests that Blue Mountain is a more refined coffee, and Blue Mountain can be somewhat childish at times to show that the coffee isn’t quite as bitter.
 Cocoa’s older sister, Mocha Hoto, is named after caffè mocha, which is similar to hot cocoa, but includes espresso.
 Given that espresso is a drink that children do not normally have, mocha can be seen as the more mature counterpart to hot cocoa but otherwise making use of similar ingredients and preparation techniques.
 While Mocha has yet to make an appearance in the anime, her name makes it easy to surmise that, though bearing a more mature, composed demeanour, Mocha is nonetheless quite similar to Cocoa in terms of personality.
 Maya Jōga is named after the Jogmaya tea, which is a variant of Darjeeling tea, which has a floral, grape-like tone in its flavour.
 In Gochūmon wa Usagi desu ka?, Maya is a bit more boisterous than Megumi, suggesting that Darjeeling tea is highly spirited.
 Megumi Natsu is named after nutmeg, and though nutmeg is more often used as a spice, it can complement beverages by adding an egg-nog-like taste.
 Compared to Maya, Megumi is quieter and therefore, might imply that nutmeg, though not usually used on its own, is a necessary and tasty addition to numerous things, illustrating how close Megumi and Maya are as friends (and that they’ve substantially helped Chino in opening up to others, too).
-While Tippy’s name is not directly related to a beverage, the term “tippy” is a tea-grade, part of the grading schema for black teas, and refers to the abundance of tips, unopened terminal leaf buds, in tea flushes.
+Tippy’s full name is Tippy Golden Flowery Orange Pekoe — the term “tippy” is a tea-grade, part of the grading schema for black teas, and refers to the abundance of tips, unopened terminal leaf buds, in tea flushes, and together, the TGFOP grade of tea leaves is the highest, suggesting that Tippy himself is abundant in wisdom and as such, well-equipped to offer advice to Chino and the others when they should require it.

 - Analysing the names for the supporting characters was not undertaken for brevity’s sake.
 With that being said, the supporting characters nonetheless play an important role in augmenting the primary cast’s interactions.
 In conjunction with their European setting, Gochūmon wa Usagi desu ka? is able to distinguish itself from other slice-of-life on account of being able to fully use the setting to explore aspects of life outside of the Japanese high school student, making the anime quite memorable.